 Update Branch From Remote Repository

 Git remote branches can be updates frequently where our local branch may be outdated.
-We can update our local branch from remote repository branch with the
+We can update our local branch from the remote repository branch with the

 $ git fetch github.com/ibaydan